Frequently-asked questions

 got to the self-assessment either.
 Whether or not she had finished, because at least

-one of the peers who evaluated her has a Reviewer Competency Index (RCI) of 0, she
+one of the peers who evaluated her has a Reviewer Competency Index of 0, she

 will be put on your problem list for you to decide the score.
 If none of the reviewers